Approved by the Ithaca College Board of Trustees on October 12, 2012 and May 18, 2013.

 The Subcommittee on Curriculum may need to meet more frequently than the committee as a whole, depending on the volume of submissions.

-To ensure that curricular proposals are reviewed in a timely fashion, the committee should adhere as closely as possible to the schedule prepared by the Office of the Provost and Vice President for Educational Affairs.
-Proposers should bear in mind that the Subcommittee on Curriculum may request additional information about and/or revisions of proposals.
+To ensure that curricular proposals are reviewed in a timely fashion, the committee should adhere as closely as possible to the schedule prepared by the Office of the Provost and Vice President for Academic Affairs.
+Proposers should bear in mind that the Subcommittee on Curriculum may request additional information about proposals and/or request revisions of proposals.
 Such requests may influence the date on which the full Academic Policies Committee considers the proposals.

 - Senior Associate Vice President for Student Affairs and Campus Life (ex officio, non-voting)